[I]

 We very typically maintain a detailed and emotionally annotated mental model of ourself and its story, status and progress: that bundle of virtues and vices, memories and experiences and capabilities, of relationships and places.
 We do not just choose, but we are in a sense bound to use that model motivationally.
 To give ourselves agency in the matter, say, we use it to know how to feel about things, and to reason about plans and goals and how things are going for us.
 It is reasoning machinery applied to the task of reasoning about the reasoner, the organism which is doing the reasoning, and it is widely, self-servingly, and (driven by fear and panic, greed and arrogance) thought to be useful, so that we can get our emotions and lives under some kind of control, why, because it is not about mere facts, but about motivational and emotional information: how we feel about things.
 N and V must be basic to its categories if N+V Humor Theory is true, but we may imagine an inner logical machinery calculating N and V most basically but ramified with our associative, eventually predicative, and especially negation-asserting mental capabilities.
 It may apply a trichotomy of Violation, Neutral, and Positive.
 It certainly to makes use of the dimensions of Time, Person, Place, to yield fundamental contrasts of Past/Future, Self/Other, Near/Far (etc.?), and within such archetypal landscapes to assess not just what is going on but what is the moral/motivational/emotional assessment of what is going on, has gone on, might go on.

 In short, the predicate I() can apply to anything we like, but then the particular trick of our emotional system applies.
-Whatever s to which we say I(s), the emotional system implements the feeling associated with having that attribute.
-It slaves to the attribution.
+Whatever s it may be to which we say I(s), the emotional system implements the feeling associated with having that attribute.
+The emotional system slaves to the attribution.

 This is the claim that Bliss Theory makes regarding the human emotional/motivational system: